mjmeli/mjmeli.github.io/_posts/2017-09-11-deploying-rails-and-vue-to-heroku.md

 Now, commit the front-end files in this new branch.

-    $ git add --all
+    $ git add public
     $ git commit -m "deploy"

 We are going to now do a push to Heroku to kick off the deployment process.
 Note that we must do a couple of modifications to our `git push` command to make this work.
 First of all, we want to use the `-f` flag to force push to the repo.
-If we didn't do this, then this process would not work as we are not committing the front-end files to the actual repo; this would cause the `git` history of the two repos to diverge and cause a whole bunch of problems, so we just obliterate the Heroku repo each time as we do not care about its history.
+If we didn't do this, then we may run into issues in later deployments as the `git` histories may diverge, so to avoid that we just obliterate the Heroku repo each time as we do not care about its history.
 Next, we want to push to the Heroku `master` branch, but we are not on the `master` branch ourselves; as such, we will need to explicitly map this branch to the remote `master` branch.
 All in all, this command will suffice:

     $ git push -f heroku heroku-deploy:master